Delphinium tricorne

 Delphinium tricorne, known by the common names dwarf larkspur or spring larkspur, is a species of flowering plant in the Ranunculaceae (buttercup) family.
 It is native to the central and eastern United States, where it is the most common Delphinium found.

 Description

 D. tricorne is a perennial plant that grows to a height of 15-45 cm, with a thin flowering stalk rising from a group of basal leaves.
 There are a few alternate leaves along the stalk.
 All the leaves are grayish green to green, and deeply divided into about 5 lobes that are then each divided further into 2 or 3 secondary lobes.
 The basal leaves are up to 4 in long and across.

 The inflorescence is a raceme at the end of the stalk consisting of 6 to 24 flowers that are violet, blue, white, or a mixture of these colors.
 The flowers have 4 to 5 sepals and a long, narrow spur in the back.
 They are 1-1.5 in long.
+The flowers bloom from March to May.